Simple Strategies for Managing Missing Emissions Data

 Employ missing data procedures

-When the greenhouse gas rules were first released, facilities and suppliers had the option to use the Best Available Monitoring Method (BAMM) to determine emissions from specific sources because it was not always feasible for a facility to acquire, install, and operate all of the required monitoring equipment by the required date.
+The EPA’s Greenhouse Gas Reporting Program sets forth specific guidelines for calculating and reporting emissions from the oil and gas sector.
+When the program began, it allowed facilities and suppliers to use the Best Available Monitoring Method (BAMM) to estimate emissions from specific sources in cases where it was challenging for a facility to acquire, install, and operate all of the required monitoring equipment by the required date.
+This temporary allowance enabled facilities to continue reporting while gradually acquiring the necessary equipment.

 This changed in 2017, however, and BAMM is no longer an accepted method.
-Instead, missing data procedures must be utilized for all sources moving forward.
-This requires you to communicate the following within the Subpart W Spreadsheet:
+Instead, facilities must follow strict missing data procedures to account for any gaps in measurements.
+Under the Subpart W, these procedures require you to document specific information within the Subpart W Spreadsheet, including:

 • What piece of data was estimated?